3JTek/General-Assembly-Notes/module-01/functions.md

 ![](https://user-images.githubusercontent.com/3531085/35194737-10b8670a-feb0-11e7-9ab5-25a0eb4edd01.png)

 Functions have three main parts.
-The name, in this case `add`, arguments, which allows data to be passed into the function, and a return value, which is what will be given back from the function when it is invoked.
+The name, in this case `add`, arguments, which allow data to be passed into the function, and a return value, which is what will be given back from the function when it is invoked.

 ### Calling a function